MTH-361A | Spring 2026 | University of Portland

 A class of students is taking a quiz, and the time it takes for students to finish the quiz follows an exponential r.v., assuming unlimited quiz time allocation.
 On average, a student takes 15 minutes to complete the quiz.

-Let \(X\) represent the time to finish the quiz.
+Let \(X\) represent the time to complete the quiz.

 Information Given: